dnitsch/dnitsch/site/content/_index.md

 Stuff to go in here
 {{< /lead >}}

-Some form of an Overview CV to go here
+Some form of an overview to go here

+past projects

+current views on all sorts of things

+People I am following
 ---